4 Essential Building Blocks of a Leader

 “Someone told me I’d be a great leader one day, but no one has shown me how.”

 Above are some of the statements and questions I have heard through the years related to stepping into leadership.
 At various times in my life, I have made similar statements.
-While growing in my leadership and watching others lead, I have noticed four essential characteristics that all leaders possess.
+While growing in my leadership and watching others lead, I have noticed four key characteristics that all leaders possess.
+These are essential building blocks of a leader

 To lead…a leader has to make a move.
 A leader must have a certain level of decisiveness.
 This initiative and decisiveness shows up in several ways: